jacklorusso/hello-world/README.md

-# hello-world
+# 👋 🌍

-GeoJSON data from our backpacking trip around the world.
+GeoJSON data from our backpacking trip

+~6 months / ~20 countries